 Repotting a houseplant is easy when following these basic guidelines for houseplant repotting:

-- You need to inspect the roots and remove the crock from the root ball’s base when repotting a houseplant into a clay pot.
+- Inspect the roots and remove the crock from the root ball’s base when repotting a houseplant into a clay pot.
 Tease the roots free.
 You might have to use a stiff label or sticker.

-- After that, pick a clean pot a little larger than the one you just removed the plant from–normally going up a couple pot sizes.
-If you are using a plastic pot to repot the plant, no crock is needed.
-But for a clay pot, it’s usually a good idea to add one.
+- After that, pick a clean pot a little larger than the one from which you just removed the plant–normally going up a couple pot sizes.

 - Place a nice, firm handful of fresh compost into the pot’s base.
 Place the root ball on top of that in the center.
 Make sure the surface of that root ball is below the rim so you can cover it adequately with compost.
 Once you have the plant in the correct position, gently place some fresh compost around it and over it.
 Do not ram the compost into the pot tightly.
 You want to give the roots some ability to move and grow.